 Remember since most of the world uses Windows, the hackers are going to target the most used OS (Windows).
-If it were the other way around, Linux would have the same problem, and worse, so many people would be feeling secure “because they use Linux” (a false sense of security), that it would probably be easier for hackers to infect the most popular Linux distributions out there.
+If it were the other way around, Linux would have the same problem, and worse, so many people would be feeling secure “because they use Linux” (a false sense of security), that they start to think they cannot get hacked.
+That is a dangerous road to go down.

 3. Compatible with lower end hardware

 A good reason why you have been running Windows XP for such a long time could be hardware constraints.
 Upgrading to Windows 7 or 8 requires at least 1GB of RAM.
 Running Windows 7/8 on the minimum configuration will be a real painful experience as it will be extremely slow and almost unusable.
 And if your system configuration doesn’t meet the minimum criteria you will have no option other than buying a new PC.

 Welcome to Linux world.
 There is a Linux OS for everyone.
 Most of the Linux OS does not require a heavyweight computer system.
 But even if your system is one of those of late 90′s or early 2000′s, there are plenty of extreme lightweight Linux distributions.
 In other words, hardware is no constraint for Linux OS.

 Really to do anything effective on Windows XP – other than check e-mail and browse the web – you really need 1 GB of RAM.
 I can run Windows 7 on a slow netbook (about 4-5 years old) decently.
 It has 2 GB of RAM.

 True, Linux can work well on older computer systems.
 However I would argue that if somebody was going to do serious work with their computer system, they would already have a fast system, and not be using a 1999 desktop.